 Boating While Intoxicated

-In the last five years, Connecticut has stepped up its enforcement and prosecution of boating while intoxicated cases.
+In the past several years, Connecticut has stepped up its enforcement and prosecution of boating while intoxicated cases.
 The law mirrors the driving under the influence laws, with a few important changes.
 No person may operate a boat while under the influence of alcohol or drugs.
 The penalties for operating a vessel under the influence of alcohol or drugs in Connecticut have increased.

 As of October 1, 2003, a person shall be considered under the influence of intoxicating liquor if the ratio of alcohol in the blood is 8-hundredths (.08) of one percent or more of alcohol, by weight, or if the person is under 21 years of age, the level is .02.

 The penalty for a first violation may be: a fine between $500 and $1,000.
 One year suspension of boating privileges.
 Also, six months (at least 48 hours of which cannot get suspended or reduced) in jail.
 In addition, you face probation requiring 100 hours community service.
 The penalty for a second violation within ten years may include:

 - A fine between $1,000 and $4,000.